Yashashree-Joshi/machine-learning-research-roadmap/Day-02-The-ML-Research-Workflow/README.md

 We'll also see the difference between weak questions and strong research questions.

 ---
-## 📓 Companion Kaggle Notebook

-A practical notebook version of this chapter is available on Kaggle.

-**Day 2: The Machine Learning Research Workflow**

-🔗 Kaggle Notebook: *(Coming Soon)*

-The Kaggle version includes:

-- Titanic workflow example
-- Dataset exploration
-- Research workflow visualization
-- Practical implementation

----

 ## 🚀 Continue the Journey

 ### Previous Chapter

 ← [Day 1 — What is Machine Learning Research?](../Day-01-What-Is-ML-Research)

----

-### Next Chapter

-➡️ Day 3 — Research Question Formulation

-In the next chapter, we'll learn how to create research questions that are:

-- Specific
-- Measurable
-- Researchable
-- Impactful

-We'll also see the difference between weak questions and strong research questions.

 ---